larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 ## Exercise 2

-In this exercise, we will work with the list of 113 genes identified as potential targets in epilepsey using RNA-seq data by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
-We recommend using Excel or a similar program to open the file, which you can download from [here in TSV format](/assets/teaching_dsd/candidates_consensus_113.tsv) and [here in XLSX format](/assets/teaching_dsd/candidates_consensus_113.xlsx).
+In this exercise, we will work with the list of genes identified as potential targets in temporal lobe epilepsy using RNA-sequencing by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
+We recommend using Excel or a similar program to open the file, which you can download from [here in TSV format](/assets/teaching_dsd/candidates_consensus.tsv) and [here in XLSX format](/assets/teaching_dsd/candidates_consensus.xlsx).

 ### 2.1 Multiple proteins query